 Bone stability around the implant is key for the success of the treatment, for this reason the bone walls of the new alveolus must be in the best biological condition possible.
 Besides, it makes easier to maintain the direction and control over the work depth.

-The main advantage of this drilling system designed to be used at low speed, 50 rpm., is the possibility of retrieving bone during drilling, in this way obtaining a large amount to be used as an autograft.
-After studying the increases in temperature at low speed, minimum oscillations of 2 to 3 degrees have been registered during drilling.
+The main advantage of this drilling system designed to be used at low speed, 50 to 75 rpm., is the possibility of retrieving bone during drilling, in this way obtaining a large amount to be used as an autograft.
 The design of this drilling system was developed due to the need observed in many surgical procedures to obtain autologous bone for an autograft.

 Another peculiarity of this protocol is that this bone is kept in autologous plasma (Endoret® (prgf®)) for a better preservation of the cellular viability and subsequent self-transplant.
-When placing the implants the drilling protocol establishes that they are placed without irrigation (there is no increase in temperature during their insertion) and wetted with Endoret® (prgf®) to create a bioactive surface.
-The clinical results of this protocol using BTI implants offers results with a success rate of 99%.
+When placing the implants the drilling protocol establishes that they are placed without irrigation (there is no increase in temperature during their insertion) and wetted with Endoret® (prgf®) to improve the osseointegration of the implant in the bone.

 BTI Initial Drills